Internationalization and localization¶

 The ADMIN TOOL > Languages module shows a list of available languages.
 In the “Installed Languages” view, you can choose which languages you would like to make available to your users.

-By using the "Download all" icon in the docheader the update of translations
+By using the “Download all” icon in the docheader the

-language packs are stored in
+The downloaded language packs are stored in

 The “Translation Overview” view of the Languages module offers a fine-grained interface, where a single language pack can be downloaded.